GreenIron/FAA-NLP-Project/README.md

 # A NLP project on FAA documents

 ## Abstract
-This is an in-work personal NLP project dealing with FAA documentation: use case definition, data source identification, data collection, data cleaning, data mining and some RAG and LLM fine-tuning.
+This is an in-work personal NLP project dealing with FAA documentation: use case definition, data source identification, data collection, data preparation, data mining and some RAG and LLM fine-tuning.

 # Introduction

 ## Motivation
 While aviation is a heavy producer of documentation, most of the aviation-related database publicly available on popular ML websites (kaggle, huggingface, google data) is about unformatted tabular data (e.g. accident rates, airport traffic, helicopter types) and not about NLP.
 In the same time legal has had a several datasets available.
-This is quite unusual consedering that aviation data is very good at producing complex, high-quality and standardized documents or more generally any sorts of communication (e.g. GAMA standards, ATC standards).
+This is quite unusual considering that aviation data is very good at producing complex, high-quality and standardized documents or more generally any sorts of communication (e.g. GAMA standards, ATC standards).

 While it takes at least 10 years for a commercial-level technology to hit aviation, data has been at the core of airborne aviation for a lot quite some times (CVFDR, telemetry...).
-FAA has been offering for several years a moderm and powerful platform to browse all the publicly available FAA documentation: [DRS](https://drs.faa.gov/).
+FAA has been offering for several years a modern and powerful platform to browse all the publicly available FAA documentation: [DRS](https://drs.faa.gov/).
 This platform offers tremendous capabilities and an API (one of the many DOT platforms) to programaticaly acccess its documentation.

 I truely encourage you to take a look at it right now since this will be the primary source of data.

-Non-governmetal platforms like [AHST](https://ushst.org/) offer also high quality documentation (this one on helicopter safety), but have no API.
+Non-governmental platforms like [AHST](https://ushst.org/) offer also high quality documentation (this one on helicopter safety), but have no API.

 ## Why aviation data
-The starting block of any ML project is to get to intimately familiar with the data.
-Since I work in aviation (rotorcraft), I've a professional interest in knowing more about all types of documents (format and conten)t that the FAA produces (with a focus on rotorcrafts).
+The starting block of any ML project is getting intimately familiar with the data.
+Since I work in aviation (rotorcraft), I've a professional interest in knowing more about all types of documents (format and content) that the FAA produces (with a focus on rotorcrafts).

 From a pure ML perspective, aviation data offers lots of benefits:
 * because of the safety constraints, aviation structuraly produces lots of data in various format
-* aviation data is diversifed (e.g. produced by people with various background) and standardized (FAA Forms\, Tech logs, ATC communication, ARINC 429 GAMA, accident reports...)
+* aviation data is diversifed (e.g. produced and consumed by people with various background) and standardized (FAA Forms\, Tech logs, ATC communication, ARINC 429 GAMA, accident reports...)
 * aviation data has been around for many decades

 And more specifically for the text documents released by the FAA: